Panmind/usage_tracker/README.md

 What is it?
 ===========

- 1. A Rack::Middleware that sends selected parts of the request environment to a socket (middleware.rb)
+ 1. A `Rack::Middleware` that sends selected parts of the request environment to an UDP socket
- 2. An EventMachine daemon that opens an UDP socket and sends out received data to CouchDB (reactor.rb)
+ 2. An `EventMachine` daemon that opens an UDP socket and sends out received data to CouchDB
- 3. A set of CouchDB map-reduce views, for analysis                                         (views.yml)
+ 3. A set of CouchDB map-reduce views, for analysis

 Does it work?
 =============

-Yes, but currently this release is deeply coupled to Rails and to Panmind, thus some work should be done to make this code independent from the logic of a specific app.

-Fork it and do it, if you're interested in logging HTTP requests to your app into CouchDB for analysis.

-These instructions as well have to be updated.
-We just can't wait to see the Open Source community do it :-).
+Yes, but the release is still incomplete, because currently tests are too tied to Panmind logic.

+If you can help in complete the test suite, it is much appreciated :-).

 Deploying
 =========

- * Verify to have the required configuration stanza in `config/settings.yml`:

-    :usage_tracker:
-      :couchdb: "http://127.0.0.1:5984/pm_usage" # The CouchDB database URI
-      :listen:  "127.0.0.1:8765"                 # Where to listen/connect to

- * The Middleware gets loaded automatically by the Rails app if the configuration is present and valid;
+ * Add the usage_tracker gem to your Gemfile and require the middleware

+   gem 'usage_tracker', :require => 'usage_tracker/middleware'

+ * Add the Middleware to your application:

+    Your::Application.config.middleware.use UsageTracker::Middleware

- * The daemon can be started manually with the following command:
+ * The daemon can be started manually with the following command, inside a Rails.root:

-     $ ruby extras/usage_tracker/reactor.rb [environment]
+     $ usage_tracker [environment]

    `environment` is optional and will default to "development" if no command line option nor the RAILS_ENV environment variable are set.

-   or can be put under Upstart using the provided configuration file located in `extras/fabric/files/upstart/panmind_usage_tracker.conf`.
+   or can be put under Upstart using the provided configuration file located in `config/panmind_usage_tracker.conf`.

    The daemon logs to `log/usage_tracker.log` and rotates its logs when receives the USR1 signal.

+ * The daemon writes its pid into tmp/pids/usage_tracker.pid

+ * The daemon connects to a Couch database named `usage_tracker` running on `localhost`, default port `5984/TCP`, and listens on `localhost`, port `5985/UDP` by default.
+   You can change these settings via a `config/usage_tracker.yml` file.
+See the example in the `config` directory of the gem distribution.

  * The CouchDB instance must be running, the database is created (and updated) if necessary.

- * If the daemon cannot start, e.g. because of unavailable database or listening address, it will print a diagnostig message to STDERR, log to usage_tracker.log and exit with an 1 status.
+ * If the daemon cannot start, e.g. because of unavailable database or listening address, it will print a diagnostig message to STDERR, log to usage_tracker.log and exit with status of 1.

  * The daemon exits gracefully if it receives the INT or the TERM signals.

- * The daemon writes its pid into tmp/pids/usage_tracker.pid

 Testing
 =======

-If the configuration is present, the `test/integration/usage_tracker_test.rb` tests some (but not all, unluckily, more work need to be done) parts of the workflow.

-To run the test, make sure you have an instance of the daemon running.
+The current test suite, brutally extracted from Panmind codebase, is in the `middleware_test.rb` file at the root of the Gem distribution.
+It is of no use except Panmind, but it's a start for writing new ones.
+Please help! :-)